ag-ds-bubble/swtloc/README.md

 ## Usage
 ****
 - ### Stroke Width Transform
-    This function applies Stroke Width Transform on a list of images or a single image, and once done with the transformation the results are stored in the directory mentioned `save_rootpath` under the name of the image being processed (Process images with different names)
+    This function applies Stroke Width Transform on a list of images(loaded from list of imagepaths, internally) or a single image(loaded from imagepath or a pre-loaded image), and once done with the transformation the results are stored in the directory mentioned in `save_rootpath` parameter, under the name of the image being processed

+    *NOTE : If you are processing multiple images with same name, the stored results will be overridden, Process images with different names.

     ```py
     from swtloc import SWTLocalizer
     import numpy as np